Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

       QR code with camera of your iOS device.
 A prompt will appear on the device with message "Open in Expo".
 Tap on the option to proceed.
 A javascript bundle will start building and application will be launched on device

-    /*Important: Keep the device active during this step
+    Keep the device active during this step

-    /*Important: Make sure, that the selected connection is Tunnel connection before scanning the QR code.
+    Make sure, that the selected connection is Tunnel connection before scanning the QR code.
 On selecting a Tunnel connection a message "Tunnel ready" will be shown in the interpreter.
 If the message is not shown, stop the expo terminal and
     perform step 2 again

-    /*Possible Errors: Sometimes, the bundle gets corrupted during the bilding phase.
-This could result in error messages like
-      "Could not connect to development server".
+    Possible Errors: Sometimes, the bundle gets corrupted during the bilding phase.
+This could result in error messages like "Could not connect to development server".
 Simply select "ReloadJS" as the option will be suggested on the bottom of mobile device